Jessica Mathews: Biography

-Jessica Mathews was born on July 4, 1946, to Jewish parents Barbara Tuchman (née Wertheim) (1912–1989), historian and Pulitzer Prize winner, and Lester Tuchman (c.
+Jessica Tuchman was born on July 4, 1946, to parents Barbara Tuchman (née Wertheim) (1912–1989), historian and Pulitzer Prize winner, and Lester Tuchman (c.
 1904–1997), medical researcher and professor of clinical medicine at the Mount Sinai School of Medicine.
+She is ethnically Jewish.
 Her maternal grandfather was banker Maurice Wertheim.

 Mathews attended Radcliffe College (1963–1967), earning her A.B. in 1967.
 She continued her education in biochemistry and biophysics at California Institute of Technology (1968–1973), receiving her doctorate in 1973.

-From 1977 to 1979, Mathews was Director of the Office of Global Issues of the National Security Council, covering nuclear proliferation, conventional arms sales policy, chemical and biological warfare, and human rights.
+From 1977 to 1979, Mathews was director of the Office of Global Issues of the National Security Council, covering nuclear proliferation, conventional arms sales policy, chemical and biological warfare, and human rights.
 In 1993, she returned to government as deputy to the Undersecretary of State for Global Affairs.

 Mathews served on the editorial board of the Washington Post from 1980 to 1982, covering energy, environment, science, technology, arms control, health, and other issues.
 Later, she became a weekly columnist for the Washington Post, writing a column that appeared nationwide and in the International Herald Tribune.